Learn How To Become an Innovator

 Meet the Mentors

-I am an undergraduate at Wake Forest University majoring in Finance with a minor in Politics & International Affairs.
-I have completed internships at Bank of America, AT&T, and South State Bank.
-I aspire to become the Chief Financial Officer of a Fortune 500 company.
+Undergraduate at Wake Forest University majoring in Finance with a minor in Politics & International Affairs.
+She has completed internships at Bank of America, AT&T, and South State Bank.
+Zarriea aspires to become the Chief Financial Officer of a Fortune 500 company.

 How to Apply: